StatPan/AssemblyMCP/CONVENTIONS.md

 ### Important

 **DO NOT include AI assistant attribution in commit messages**
-- ❌ No "Generated with Claude Code" or similar
+- No "Generated with Claude Code" or similar
-- ❌ No "Co-Authored-By: Claude" or similar
+- No "Co-Authored-By: Claude" or similar
-- ✅ Keep commits professional and focused on the changes
+- Keep commits professional and focused on the changes

+**DO NOT use emojis in commit messages, code, or documentation**
+- Keep all text professional and clean
+- Use plain text markers instead (e.g., [X], [OK], WARNING:, NOTE:)

 ### Examples